NPS Redesign

 Our main priority was to make an informative yet easy-to-navigate app.

-We focused on making the app as useful as possible by addressing design opportunities and shortcomings in competitor apps.
-Most importantly, we were designing beyond simply being useful, but also to encourage travelers to explore and plan trips to national parks.
+We were designing beyond simply being useful, but also to encourage travelers to explore and plan trips to national parks.

 Above all, we want to unveil fresh, engaging experiences for park visitors.

-Our UX pillars that led the app's redesign touched on three different sides of the app; one to organize, one to motivate, and one to stay informed.
+Our UX pillars touched on three different sides; one to organize, one to motivate, and one to stay informed.

 Presenting our final NPS app redesign!